Cell Proliferation and Gene Expression in Regards to Vilon

 by | Mar 16, 2023 | Research

-Since its initial discovery, Vilon has been the subject of numerous studies and clinical trials in Russia and other countries.
-Its potential effect may include interacting with genes, cell proliferation, immune system functioning, coagulation, aging, organ function, and even cancer cells.
+Since its initial discovery, Vilon has been the subject of numerous studies in Russia and other countries.
+Its potential action may include interacting with genes, cell proliferation, immune system functioning, coagulation, cell aging, organ function, and even cancer cells.

 Vilon is arguably the shortest peptide to have any biological activity and is made of two amino acids, lysine, and glutamate.
 This has led to the peptide being recognized as Lysylglutamic acid or Lysylglutamate.
 Vilon has a chemical formula of C11H21N3O5 and a molecular weight of 275.30 g/mol.
 The amino acid L-lysine is a positively charged amino acid, while L-glutamate is a negatively charged amino acid.
 This gives Vilon (Lysylglutamate) an overall neutral charge.